mozillazg/ptcpdump/README.md

 Flags:
   -Q, --direction string     Choose send/receive direction for which packets should be captured.
 Possible values are 'in', 'out' and 'inout' (default "inout")
-  -f, --follow-forks         Include child processes when filter by process -h, --help                 help for ptcpdump
+  -f, --follow-forks         Trace child processes as they are created by currently traced processes when filter by process -h, --help                 help for ptcpdump
   -i, --interface strings    Interfaces to capture (default [lo])
       --list-interfaces      Print the list of the network interfaces available on the system